docuracy/ParliamentaryReturns1386-1832/README.md

   <li>1640-1659: absent, but coming soon</li>
   <li>1660-1832: included</li>
 </ul>

-Returns for Boroughs and Universities are linked to an as-yet unpublished GIS.
+Returns for Boroughs and Universities, and the individual members of Welsh borough groupings, are linked to an as-yet unpublished GIS.